notghosti/Monkestation2.0/monkestation/code/modules/NTSL/code/readme.md

 - code\datums\id_trim\jobs.dm -- Added the ACCESS_TCOMMS_ADMIN to the CE's trim
 - code\game\say.dm -- Adds a </a> to the end of endspanpart
 - code\game\machinery\telecomms\telecomunications.dm -- Added some logging if there's a wrong filter path
+- code\game\machinery\telecomms\broadcasting.dm -- Added a lvls var to the signal, needed for broadcast() on comms to work
 - code\game\machinery\telecomms\machines\server.dm -- Added stuff to make the servers actually compile NTSL
 - code\modules\research\techweb\all_nodes.dm -- Added the programming console thingy to the telecomms techweb